NXT WarGames (2021): Aftermath

 On the following episode of NXT, Kyle O'Reilly and Von Wagner faced each other in a Steel Cage match, where Wagner was victorious.
 Wagner viciously attacked O'Reilly with the cage door after the match.
 This ended up being O'Reilly's final WWE appearance, as his WWE contract expired after the event and chose not to renew it.
-O'Reilly then made his All Elite Wrestling (AEW) debut at AEW Holiday Bash later that month.
+O'Reilly then made his All Elite Wrestling debut at AEW Holiday Bash later that month.

 Also on NXT, Johnny Gargano addressed the NXT fans and talked about his future, only for Grayson Waller to viciously attack him with a steel chair.
 Waller ended the attack after planting Gargano with a Powerbomb through the announce table.
 This was also Gargano's final WWE appearance, as his contract expired after the event, but he returned on the main roster as part of the Raw brand on the August 22, 2022, episode of Raw.
+Gargano then returned to NXT at NXT: Roadblock on March 7, 2023, where he was revealed as Waller's opponent at that year's Stand & Deliver, where Gargano was victorious.

 On the December 14 episode of NXT, after Bron Breakker defeated NXT Cruiserweight Champion Roderick Strong in a non-title match, Tommaso Ciampa appeared and laid out Breakker with Willow's bell before standing tall with the NXT Championship as the show ended.
 The following week, Ciampa told Breakker that he would get another shot at the NXT Championship at New Year's Evil.
 At the event, Breakker defeated Ciampa to win the title for the first time.

 A non-title match between Dexter Lumis and NXT North American Champion Carmelo Hayes took place on the following episode of NXT, where Lumis won via disqualification after interference from Trick Williams.
 After the match, Lumis attacked Williams before Hayes saved him and retreated.
 Two weeks later, Lumis defeated Williams.

 Tony D'Angelo taking Pete Dunne's mouth guard during the men's WarGames match would start a rivalry between the two.
 On the December 14 episode of NXT, Dunne took his mouth guard back from D'Angelo.
 A match between the two took place the following week, where Dunne won.
 Following the match, however, D'Angelo attacked Dunne with a crowbar.
 A Crowbar on a Pole match between the two took place on the January 11, 2022, episode of NXT, where D'Angelo won.
 On the January 25 episode, D'Angelo lost a match to determine the number one contender for the NXT North American Championship after interference from Dunne.
 Eventually, a weaponized steel cage match between the two was scheduled for Vengeance Day, where Dunne won to end the feud.